Brettzim/NLP_Capstone/README.md

 * tweet_text – The Actual Tweet itself
 * class_label – The manually labeled sentiment class

 The target classes in the provided datasets consists of following humanitarian categories on the left.
-These eleven classes were then condensed by me into the 4 classes on the right:
+These nine classes were then condensed by me into the four classes on the right:

 Humaid Targets | My Targets
 ------------ | -------------